 Breast Self Examination – Step 5: Finally, feel your chest while you are standing or sitting.
 Many women find it easier to feel their breasts when their skin is wet and slippery, so they like to take this step in the shower.
 Cover your entire chest using the same hand movements as described in step 4.

-How to Prepare for a Breast Self-Exam
+How to Prepare for This?

 The best time for an independent breast examination is a few days after the end of the menstrual cycle.
 Hormonal changes can affect the shape and feel of your breasts, so when your breasts are in good condition, it is better to pass the exam.